 Fibromyalgia is considered to be untreatable by many Doctors.
-Patients with Fibromyalgia usually live with multiple set of symptoms such as: fatigue, insomnia, physical pain, anxiety, and depression.
+Patients with Fibromyalgia usually live with multiple symptoms such as fatigue, insomnia, physical pain, anxiety, and depression.
 After being diagnosed with Fibromyalgia, patients are expected to live with emotional and physical discomfort for the rest of their life.
-Many are content to become the victim of conventional labeling, and accepting to live with the idea that there is no cure for their condition.
+Many are content to become the victims of conventional labeling and accept living with the idea that there is no cure for their condition.

-Thus, I find it more effective in treating Fibromyalgia at the psychological level to more effective than, conventionally, pursue, which is a physically based approached.
-When I approached o treat Fibromyalgia patients at the emotional, psychological and physical level, simultaneously, I find that the result is more drastic and sustainable in term of their healing process.
+Thus, I find it more effective to treat Fibromyalgia at the psychological level rather than conventionally, which is a physically based approached.
+When I approached treating Fibromyalgia patients at the emotional, psychological and physical level, simultaneously, I found that the results were more drastic and sustainable in terms of their healing process.

 I typically perform massage therapy and Acupuncture to address issues at the physical and emotional level.
 While using nutrition and herbal medicine to address and rebuild a patient’s constitution while employing Buddhist counselling to address their psychological pain.

 There is hope for those that have Fibromyalgia.
 Please, seek professional alternative therapy, if you don’t find success in conventional treatments.
 There is help!